-We have audited the accompanying financial statements of the State of Delaware Match Plan ("the Plan"), Dover, Delaware, which comprise the statement of fiduciary net position as of December 31, 2021, and the related statement of changes in fiduciary net position for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of the of the State of Delaware Match Plan (the Plan), Dover, Delaware, which comprise the statements of fiduciary net position as of December 31, 2022 and 2021 and the related statements of changes in fiduciary net position for the years then ended, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Plan as of December 31, 2021, and the changes in fiduciary net position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the fiduciary net position of the Plan as of December 31, 2022 and 2021, and the changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.